 * * *

 His book, The Servile State, championed “Distributism,“ a combination of apparent opposites.
-It involved broad land distribution, corporate organization of society and workers’ control of the means of production.
+At the same time it involved broad land distribution, corporate organization of society and workers’ control of the means of production.
 It also emphasized decentralization of power, Jeffersonian democracy, and private property.
 Like Churchill, Belloc had traveled in America.
 It is odd that he never saw aspects of the USA as close to his vision.

 Belloc shared Churchill’s interest in John Churchill First Duke of Marlborough.
 But Churchill thought Marlborough’s victories had contributed to British glory.
 Belloc disagreed, saying they had only entrenched the class system and rule by elites.
 In stimulating sessions at Chartwell they hashed over their differences.
 Few English writers, thought Brendan Bracken, “could hold a candle to Belloc, in his day, for wit, hard logic and felicity of phrasing.”

 What a joy to have been to be present at such conversations!
 “Wit, charm, genius for friendship, conversational brilliance, all these are transitory qualities not easily captured,” wrote John Charmley.
-“Bob Boothby recalled a lunch with Alfred Duff Cooper and Belloc when “the food was excellent, the claret superb” and where he would never again “hope to listen to talk of such incandescent brilliance.”
+“Bob Boothby recalled a lunch with Alfred Duff Cooper and Belloc when ‘the food was excellent, the claret superb,’ where he would never again ‘hope to listen to talk of such incandescent brilliance.'”
 Belloc started to recite some of his own poems, but laughed so much that Duff had to finish them….
 A unique experience, not repeated.

 World War II

 Churchill was a fiftyish 65 when the next German war came.
 Belloc was an aging 69, and in no way ready for it.
 Uniquely and sadly, he had lost his first son in World War I, his second in World War II.
-He did not like the modern world—still less the horrific, blacked-out streets of shattered London.
+He did not like the modern world.
+Still less he liked the horrific, blacked-out streets of shattered London.
 The England of his time was far away.
 He flourished only there.
 Churchill offered him a high honor in the name of the King, in the twilight of Belloc’s life.
-Belloc turned him down courteously.”
+Belloc turned him down courteously.